 - The second group is:

 red evening dresses

 When you’re writing a blog post, add all keywords in the text from the group that you’ve chosen.
 I do not recommend to use 2 or more groups that semantically are different for one article.

-2. The second method to understand what topics are interesting for your potential customers is to analyze posts popularity of your competitors.
+2. The second method to understand what topics are interesting for your potential customers is to analyze posts’ popularity of your competitors.
 You can do it manually by inspecting each post page and checking the number of views, comments, and sharing.
-But I guess it will worn you out, so it is better to use competitors analyzing tool like Buzzsumo.
+But I guess it will wear you out, so it is better to use competitors analyzing tools like Buzzsumo.

 A completed purchase isn’t enough for a brand or store.
 To make your customers choose your products, again and again, it is significant to provide strong post-purchase support.